-start: will hold the starting point of the DN
+dn: will hold the starting point of the DN

 This function will return a pointer to the DER encoded DN structure and the length.
+This points to allocated data that must be free'd using gnutls\free().

 Returns: On success, GNUTLS\E\SUCCESS (0) is returned, otherwise a negative error value. or a negative error code on error.